-Preparation for installing USB flash drive
+Preparation for installing USB memory stick

-- 1. Connect the USB flash drive to the PC, and then insert the installation disk. - 2.
-Select MS2840A Install from Install Software on the installation menu - 3.
-Specify the root directory of the connected USB flash drive on the installation directory specification window (e.g., "E:\" when the USB flash drive is drive E). - 4.
-Click OK to copy the installation data into the USB flash drive.

-The installation data is copied into the "E:\Anritsu

-Corporation\Signal Analyzer\Install" folder, when the USB flash drive is drive E.
+- 1. Connect the USB memory stick to the PC, and then insert the installation disk. - 2.
+Select MS2840A Install from Install Software on the installation menu. - 3.
+Specify the root directory of the connected USB memory stick on the installation directory specification window (e.g., "E:\" when the USB memory stick is drive E). - Click OK to copy the installation data into the USB memory stick.
+The installation data is copied into the "E:\Anritsu Corporation\Signal Analyzer\Install" folder, when the USB memory stick is drive E.

-Set the same folder configuration before the installation, in order to manually install by copying a set of the installation files in the USB flash drive and drive D.
+Set the same folder configuration before the installation, in order to manually install by copying a set of the installation files in the USB memory stick and drive D.